GPU-Acceleration of Tensor Renormalization with PyTorch using CUDA: Models and Results

 We show the results for this observable for various $T$ in the left panel of Fig.~\ref{fig:ising1} and at fixed $T=T_{c}$ for various $D$ (run time) in the right panel of Fig.~\ref{fig:ising1}.
 Each data point in the left panel of Fig.~\ref{fig:ising1} took about $2000$ seconds on 4 cores of Intel(R) Xeon(R) Gold 6148.
 The largest deviation we observed (as expected) was at $T = T_{c} \sim 2.269$ where $\vert (\delta f)/f \vert$ was $1.91 \times 10^{-9}$.
 We could not find any other algorithm with such accuracy for the same execution time.
 Note that we did not even use the CUDA acceleration for this comparison.
 We used a bond dimension of $D=64$ and computed the free energy on a square lattice of size $2^{20} \times 2^{20}$.
 In order to ensure that the result has converged properly, we also studied lattice size $2^{25} \times 2^{25}$ and obtained the same deviation from the exact result.

 Another useful quantity to compute is the coefficient $\alpha$ defined as $\vert (\delta f)/f \vert \propto 1/D^{\alpha}$.
 Different TRG algorithms have different $\alpha$ and a higher value represents faster convergence with the bond dimension $D$.
 We show the error as a function of $D$ at $T = T_{c}$ for Ising model in the right panel of Fig.~\ref{fig:ising1}.
-A simple fit gives $\alpha = 4.20(3)$.
-For this model, we compared our numerical results with two other recent works.
+Doing a fit of the numerical fit of the data for $ D \in [48, 114]$ gave $\alpha = 4.12(2)$.
+This exponent has close relation to the scaling of entanglement entropy of the critical $c=1/2$ Ising model which in turn is related to the finite $D$ scaling of correlation length given by $\xi_{D} \sim D^{\kappa}$ \cite{PhysRevB.78.024410}.
+It is argued that the error in free energy scales like $\sim \xi^{-d}$ for $d=2$ dimensional Ising model with maximum error at $T = T_{c}$ where the correlation length diverges.
+This implies that $\vert (\delta f)/f \vert \propto D^{-2\kappa}$.
+Using this we get $\kappa \sim 2.06$ which is very close to the expected\footnote{We thank the referee for this suggestion} exponent $\kappa \sim 2.03425$.
+For this model, we also compared our numerical results with two other recent works.
 The triad second renormalization group introduced in \cite{Kadoh:2021fri} can only get to an accuracy of $10^{-9}$ at $T=T_{c}$ with about $10^{5}$ seconds of CPU time which roughly translates to our CPU code being about $30$ times faster to get the same accuracy for the Ising model.
 The $\partial$TRG method of Ref.~\cite{Chen_2020} does not have an accuracy of $10^{-9}$ at the critical temperature even with $D=64, 128$ though admittedly it behaves much better away from critical temperatures.
+We compared the CPU and GPU code for the Ising model and the results are summarized in Table~1.
+We found that using NVIDIA A100\footnote{This is currently the state-of-the-art GPU used extensively to train large language models (LLM) like GPT-4.} had much better performance than RTX 2080.